Yasutaka Nakasone: Early and personal life

 Yasutaka Nakasone was born and raised in Tokyo, on 19 January 1982, to his parents, Hirofumi and Mariko Nakasone.
 He is the paternal grandson of former Japanese Prime Minister Yasuhiro and Tsutako Nasakone.

 Nakasone studied abroad in America for a year during high school.
 He received his Bachelor of Laws (BL) degree in Keio University, and also studied international politics in the university.

 His classmates from Keio elementary school (Keio Yochisha) to Keio University include Sho Sakurai, a member of male idol group, Arashi.

 Alongside Shinjiro Koizumi, the son of former Japanese Prime Minister Junichiro Koizumi, Nakasone received his master's degree in political science from Columbia University in New York City.
 After his graduation, Nakasone started to work at JPMorgan Chase in Tokyo.
 While working in a firm, Yasutaka gradually had an idea to become a politician for a better future of Japan.

 Nakasone played in a golf team at both high school and at university.

 Nakasone married Tomomi Sato, the daughter of Morimasa Sato (b.
 1959), the chairman and representative director of FP, Co.
 Shoji, a manufacturer, and seller of simple food containers in Fukuyama, Hiroshima Prefecture, and the representative of FP, Co.
 Group.
 The couple have (twin) children and a son, Yasuaki and Satomi (twin was born in 2020 and a son was born in 2025).

-Nakasone communicated with Sohei Kamiya, Sanseitō around 2018, but he had strongly supported a candidate of LDP, defeating a candidate of Sanseitō at 2025 Japanese House of Councillors election.
+Nakasone communicated with Sohei Kamiya, Sanseitō around 2018, but Nakasone had strongly supported a candidate of LDP, defeating a candidate of Sanseitō at 2025 Japanese House of Councillors election.